arneshdive/arneshdiveshop.com/docs/sandwich/technical-notes.md

 ### No API routes exist currently
 All backend work is greenfield.
 The app/(store) and app/admin directories have complete UI but no app/api directory.
 Need to create all API routes from scratch.
 Consider using Next.js server actions for mutations (per SPEC.md) and route handlers for queries.

-### Database schema required
+### Database schema implemented
-No lib/db directory exists.
-SPEC.md documents schema but file not created.
-Tables needed: users, customers, addresses, categories, brands, products, product_variants, orders, order_items, payments, promotions, banners, verification_tokens.
-Drizzle migrations need to be generated and run against Neon.
+Drizzle ORM schema is implemented in lib/db/schema.ts with all 13 tables: users, customers, addresses, categories, brands, products, product_variants, orders, order_items, payments, promotions, banners, verification_tokens.
+Neon Postgres connection configured via @neondatabase/serverless.
+Migration files generated in lib/db/migrations/.
+Tables are active in the production Neon database.

 ### ISR for Storefront, CSR for Admin
 Spec calls for Incremental Static Regeneration for storefront pages (products, categories) for performance.
 Admin dashboard uses client-side rendering with TanStack Query for real-time data.
 This split architecture is appropriate for the use case.